-To create transactionally consistent backups or replicas of VMs that run Microsoft Active Directory, Microsoft SQL Server, Microsoft SharePoint, Microsoft Exchange or Oracle, you must enable application-aware processing in job settings.
+To create transactionally consistent backups or replicas of VMs that run the following applications, you must enable application-aware processing in job settings:

-Application-aware processing is supported for Microsoft Windows client versions starting from Windows Vista and for server versions starting from Windows Server 2008.
+Application-aware processing is supported for Linux-based VMs and Microsoft Windows client versions starting from Windows Vista and for server versions starting from Windows Server 2008.
 To use application-aware processing, you must have VMware Tools and the latest updates installed on the VM guest OS.
 For more information on supported guest OS versions, see Supported Applications.

 If a VM runs an application that does not support Microsoft VSS (there is no VSS writer for this particular type of application, for example, MySQL), Veeam Backup & Replication will not be able to utilize Microsoft VSS and application-aware processing for this VM.
 To process such VMs, you can use VMware Tools quiescence with pre-freeze and post-thaw scripts.
 For more information, see VMware Tools Quiescence and Pre-Freeze and Post-Thaw Scripts.

 How Application-Aware Processing Works for Windows-Based Machines

 If you enable application-aware processing in job settings, Veeam Backup & Replication performs the following operations as a part of the backup or replication process:

 - Veeam Backup & Replication deploys the non-persistent runtime components or, if necessary, persistent agent components on the VM and detects if the VM runs any of the supported applications.